wingsofovnia/plagio/README.md

   --debug --documents 1,4 --no-save
 ```

-will run **Plachert** in debug mode for documents with ids {1,4} and will not save newly created shingles into database.
+will run **Plachert** in debug mode for documents with ids {1,4} and will not save newly created shinglesAmount into database.

 ## License